signalfx/gdi-specification/docs/configuration.md

 ## Making backwards incompatible changes

-Whenever a configuration variable changes its name a stable GDI project (version >= 1.0) MUST support both old and new names for at least one release.
+Whenever a configuration variable changes its name, a stable GDI project (version >= 1.0) MUST support both old and new names until the next major release is done.
 The old configuration variable MUST NOT be removed in a minor release.
 GDI projects that are not yet stable (version < 1.0) SHOULD follow this rule, but they are not required to.